marcogonzalez99/GamesDev/2d-Mario/2-Level/README.md

 # - The in-game music reflects the theme of the world, as well as whether or not
 # - The player is playing a regular,bonus or challenge level
 # - Player is playing a platformer game which is evident by the various
-# - playforming challenges the game is based on
+# - platforming challenges the game is based on